Coronavirus (COVID-19) and animals

 The current spread of coronavirus (COVID-19) is due to transmission between people.

-To date, COVID-19 has not been reported in livestock, domestic animals or wildlife in Australia.
+COVID-19 has not been reported in livestock, domestic animals or wildlife in Australia.

+Treat pets as you would other human family members – do not let pets interact with people or animals outside the household.
+If a person inside the household becomes sick, isolate that person from everyone else, including pets.
 Animal owners should always use good hygiene practices, including washing their hands before and after touching animals, food or equipment.
 Producers are encouraged to implement a biosecurity plan if they don't already have one in place.

 The COVID-19 outbreak in people is different to the canine enteric coronavirus that only infects dogs and was recently confirmed in greyhounds in Queensland.

-Caring for welfare of your animals during COVID-19 response
+Caring for animal welfare during COVID-19 response